Marc Valiente

-Marc Valiente Hernández (born 29 March 1987) is a Spanish professional footballer who plays as a central defender for Indian Super League club FC Goa.
+Marc Valiente Hernández (born 29 March 1987) is a Spanish former professional footballer who played as a centre-back.

 He was formed at Barcelona and later joined Sevilla, but was mainly a reserve at both clubs.
 In 2010 he signed with Valladolid, where he appeared in 157 official games over a five-year span.
 He went on to play top-flight football in Israel, Belgium, Serbia and India.

 Valiente was a Spanish youth international, and played one unofficial match for Catalonia in 2013.